rbastic/webdav/README.md

 This is a fork of gogits/webdav.
-Please see pocketdav.
+Please see PocketDAV unless you are interested in helping improve this repository.

+notes from gogits:

 # webdav